llpeterson/congestion/tcpcc.md

 Some protocol designers have proposed alternatives to slow start, whereby the source tries to estimate the available bandwidth by more sophisticated means.
-A recent example is the *quick-start* mechanism undergoing standardization at the IETF.
+One example is called *quick-start*.
 The basic idea is that a TCP sender can ask for an initial sending rate greater than slow start would allow by putting a requested rate in its SYN packet as an IP option.
 Routers along the path can examine the option, evaluate the current level of congestion on the outgoing link for this flow, and decide if that rate is acceptable, if a lower rate would be acceptable, or if standard slow start should be used.
 By the time the SYN reaches the receiver, it will contain either a rate that was acceptable to all routers on the path or an indication that one or more routers on the path could not support the quick-start request.
-In the former case, the TCP sender uses that rate to begin transmission; in the latter case, it falls back to standard slow start.
+In the former case, the TCP sender uses that rate to begin transmission;
+in the latter case, it falls back to standard slow start.
 If TCP is allowed to start off sending at a higher rate, a session could more quickly reach the point of filling the pipe, rather than taking many round-trip times to do so.

 Clearly one of the challenges to this sort of enhancement to TCP is that it requires substantially more cooperation from the routers than